French ironclad Solférino: Design and description

 The Magenta class were two-decked ironclad ships of the line, much as the preceding were armored versions of traditional frigates.
 Solférino was 85.51 m long, had a beam of 17.34 m, and a draft of 8.44 m.
 The ship displaced 6796 t.
 The Magentas were equipped with a metal-reinforced, spur-shaped ram, the first ironclads to be fitted with a ram, and they had a crew of 674 officers and enlisted men.

 The Magenta-class ships had a single two-cylinder horizontal-return connecting-rod compound steam engine that drove the propeller shaft, using steam provided by eight boilers.
 The engine was rated at 1,000 nominal horsepower or 3450 PS and was intended to give the ships a speed in excess of 13 kn.
 During their sea trials, Solférino achieved a speed of 12.88 kn from 4012 PS.
 The Magenta class carried enough coal to allow them to steam for 1840 nmi at a speed of 10 kn.
 They were originally fitted with a three-masted barquentine rig that had a sail area of 1711 sqm, but they were re-rigged as barques with 1960 sqm in 1864–1865.

 Armament

 The design of the Magenta class was rather unique, because they were ironclads with two covered gun decks.
 Its lower gun deck was 1.96 m high.
-This was much higher than the gun decks of Couronne (1.79 m) and Gloire (1.81 m) which were found to low.
+This was much higher than the gun decks of Couronne (1.79 m) and Gloire (1.81 m) which were found to be low.
 As designed, Solférino would get 48 canons de 16 cm modèle 1858-60.
 This armament was changed on multiple occasions.

 On 4 January 1864 the armament was determined as: